publisha/publisha.github.io/_posts/2017/2017-05-03-elusivepublishing.md

 **Here is what I have been using**

 ### Penflip
 I am starting with Penflip because this has solved a problem for me in teaching a class in Digital Workflow.
-The only issue with this solution is that it *may* not be sustainable since the online tool does not appear to have any support.
+The only issue with this solution is that it *may* not be sustainable since the online tool does not appear to have much support.
 Maybe I should not be so negative, but there is a risk in using  a system that could stop at any time.
 Having said that, it does simplify the workflow.
+We saw what happened to Editorially.